thompsizzle/cloud-infrastructures/AWS/EC2_hello_world_Ansible/README.md

     ansible_user=ec2-user
     ansible_ssh_private_key_file=./ssh-key-tf

-To securely connect to the EC2 instance via SSH, we must tell ansible to use our SSH key.
+To securely connect to the EC2 instance via SSH, we tell ansible to use our SSH key.

 ### Run the Ansible Playbook

+Note: It may take up to five minutes for the EC2 instance to become reachable via SSH.

     ansible-playbook playbook.yml --limit app

 Once the Ansible Playbook finishes, visit the public IP address to see our web presence.

+### Ansible roles

+    roles:
+        - { role: geerlingguy.apache }